tcroche/Side-Project/Polymer_Project/DEVLOG.md

-- *Target-vocabulary homonyms used non-numerically.* `targets` (AST assignment targets in `ast_scan.py` itself), `labels` and `label` (axis labels in `concentration.py` and `run_real_case.py`) fired R5, though none of them moves target VALUES into a feature — they are iterated, joined, or passed to `getattr`.
+- *Target-vocabulary homonyms used non-numerically.* `targets` (AST assignment targets in `ast_scan.py` itself), `labels` and `label` (axis labels in `concentration.py` and `run_real_case.py`) fired R5, though none of them moves target VALUES into a feature, they are iterated, joined, or passed to `getattr`.
 - *R10 mistaking a Sharpe ratio for a normalisation.* `matrix.mean(axis=0) /
-  matrix.std(axis=0)` is a cross-sectional Sharpe — a legitimate whole-sample computation — but any mean/std division matched the old heuristic.
+  matrix.std(axis=0)` is a cross-sectional Sharpe, a legitimate whole-sample computation, but any mean/std division matched the old heuristic.
 **Fixes, both principled rather than special-cased.** R5 now classifies HOW a target reference is used, via a parent-map walk-up: arithmetic, comparisons, method chains, subscripts and plain aliasing count as value uses; comprehension iterables, `str`/`len`/`getattr`-style introspection and metadata attributes (`.index`, `.shape`) do not.
-R10 now requires the z-score SHAPE, a subtraction in the numerator — so re-centring fires and ratios of statistics do not.
+R10 now requires the z-score SHAPE, a subtraction in the numerator, so re-centring fires and ratios of statistics do not.
 One regression during the rework (`y_test.index` briefly counted as a value use through the Attribute branch) was caught by the existing alignment tests before it ever shipped; the fix routes metadata attributes to non-value.